 - Feel overly impatient when waiting in line

-Adults with ADHD are more likely to have mental disorders, such as anxiety and depression, and even bipolar disorder.
-The combination of a mental disorder and ADHD can make it difficult for someone to function on a daily basis, including trouble holding down a job or maintaining a household.
+Adults with ADHD are more likely to have mental health disorders, such as anxiety and depression, and even bipolar disorder.
+The combination of a mental health disorder and ADHD can make it difficult for someone to function on a daily basis, including trouble holding down a job or maintaining a household.

-Doctors diagnose ADHD based on mental evaluations, medical history, and the patient’s report of symptoms.
+Doctors diagnose ADHD based on mental health evaluations, medical history, and the patient’s report of symptoms.
 Not all doctors will ask the same questions or come to the same conclusions, which can make it hard for a life insurance company to get a clear picture of an applicant’s situation.

 Treatments for ADHD include different types of prescription medications, behavioral counseling, and support groups.